popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ## SCC Register Overview

 This section briefly describes the registers of the sound engine, an SCC-compatible sound processor developed by Konami.
+To access it, segment 3Fh must first be mapped to page 2.

 The SCC (Sound Creative Chip) is a 5-channel wavetable sound generator in which each channel plays a 32-byte 8-bit waveform stored in RAM, with frequency controlled by a 12-bit pitch register.